NickvisionApps/Parabolic/CONTRIBUTING.md

 ##### Via Weblate

-Tube Converter is available to translate on [Weblate](https://hosted.weblate.org/engage/nickvision-tube-converter/)!
+Parabolic is available to translate on [Weblate](https://hosted.weblate.org/engage/nickvision-tube-converter/)!

 ##### Manually

 To start translating the app, fork the repository and clone it locally.

-Tube Converter uses [gettext](https://www.gnu.org/software/gettext/manual/gettext.html#PO-Files) for translations.
+Parabolic uses [gettext](https://www.gnu.org/software/gettext/manual/gettext.html#PO-Files) for translations.
 In the `NickvisionTubeConverter.Shared/Resources/po` you will find files that can be edited in your favourite `*.po` files editor or any text editor.
 If you want to create a new translation, copy `tubeconverter.pot` file, name the new file `<lang_code>.po`, where `<lang_code>` is the language code for your translation (usually it's 2 letters, but it also can be a locale code to differentiate between different version of the same language, for example `pt` and `pt_BR`) and edit this file.
 Also add the language code to `LINGUAS` file (please keep codes sorted alphabetically there).

 To check your translation file, make sure your system is in the locale of the language you are translating and run the app.
 You should see your translated strings!